pH-7/pH-7/README.md

   ✅ Experience building complex and scalable PHP applications, online communities, SaaS and modern CMS from scratch.

-  ✅ Strong knowledge in relational databases such as MySQL and Postgres and ORM (Doctrine 2).

   ✅ Strong knowledge in design patterns (GRASP, Factory, Strategy, Observer, DI, MVC, ADR, ...).

   ✅ Clean Code, DRY and SOLID principles are a second nature to me.